rpgreview/papersandpaychecks/pnp.md

 > "That was so wrong"
 > Princess Leia, lying in bed with Luke Skywalker, in Robot Chicken: Star Wars, 2007

-It is, of course, quite possible for a character to drink so fast that they injest several multiples of alcohol simultaneously, and thus may have to make multiple tests of their degree of alcohol poisoning (or a fiendish individual may force additional alcohol into a person who has already passed out).
+It is, of course, quite possible for a character to drink so fast that they ingest several multiples of alcohol simultaneously, and thus may have to make multiple tests of their degree of alcohol poisoning (or a fiendish individual may force additional alcohol into a person who has already passed out).
 The fourth to sixth failed checks indicate temporarily waking prior to vomiting, and the eighth and ninth failures indicate vomiting *without* waking.
 If this occurs they'd better have some friends nearby, otherwise they will be subject to the "Drowning and Suffocation" rules, in addition to taking 1d6 damage per failure due to alcoholic poisoning.
 This is a method of acquiring permanent fame by some in the music industry.

 A character's effective dosage is reduced by 1 per hour that they do not consumer further alcohol.
-A character who has failed at least two rolls from a session and then sleeps will be subject to a hangover, unless they undertake sufficient precautions (e.g., a litre of water, 2 paracetomal, and a multivitamin is recommended).
+A character who has failed at least two rolls from a session and then sleeps will be subject to a hangover, unless they undertake sufficient precautions (e.g., a litre of water, 2 paracetamol, and a multivitamin is recommended).
 If a character has a hangover they must make a standard characteristic roll or be sick as per a second failure.
 They will also suffer a -2 to all skill rolls for the remainder of the day.

 **Drowning and Suffocation**

-A character's capacity to hold their breath is equal to twice their Constitution score; if they engage in any actions whilst in this situation that counts as an additional round's worth (so an active character can only hold their breath for half as long), exertion is four times the at-rest consumption, and maximun exertion is eight times.
+A character's capacity to hold their breath is equal to twice their Constitution score; if they engage in any actions whilst in this situation that counts as an additional round's worth (so an active character can only hold their breath for half as long), exertion is four times the at-rest consumption, and maximum exertion is eight times.
 Once the character is out of breath, they must make a Constitution characteristic test with a target number of 5, and increasing one per round.
 If the Constitution check is failed, they fall unconscious (dropping to zero hit points immediately), and will lose one hit point every round from then on.
 Water is not the only substance a character can drown in.
 A character can drown in sand, mud, snow, grain etc. Most appropriately, circumstances may occur where a character drowns in paperwork. *Wouldn't that be ironic?*

 Gradual suffocation uses similar rules to drowning.
 If there is no availability of air, use the same rules as above.
 If the body is in an enclosed space the process will be slower.
 A person trapped in a coffin or a sealed stationary cabinet for example will use up their oxygen supply in approximately five and a half hours.
 The boot of a car is not sealed so suffocation would not apply, unless the boot has been especially designed to be airtight, and cars themselves are not airtight either.
-For places that are airtight, multiple the example of the stationary cabinet according to volume.
+For places that are airtight, multiply the example of the stationary cabinet according to volume.
 An alternative is the replacement of the existing air supply in a vehicle or other enclosed space (e.g., supplying carbon monoxide to a car).
 This typically takes several minutes, then apply the general rules for drowning.

 **Falling**